SherpaDoug/scratch/README.md

 scratch
 =======

-Place for miscelanous bits and bobs
+Place for miscelanous bits and bobs while I am learning about Git and GitHub.